stephencurrie/entertainment-finder/README.md

 - [x] The application is responsive and responds to user input
 - [x] Two server-side APIs are used:
     - The Movie Database (Used for initial movie information)
-    - The Open Movie Database (Used for getting more detail information)
+    - The Open Movie Database (Used for getting more detailed information)
 - [x] The application does not use alerts, confirms, or prompts
 - [x] The application uses client-side storage to persist data (keep your favorite movie list)
 - [x] The application has a polished UI